Steve-Kirby/Steve-Kirby.github.io/Personal-Web.md

 <div class="row">
   <hr>
   <h2><a href="https://sellcards.steve-kirby.website/index.php?search=">SellCards.co.uk (Ecommerce Site)</a></h2>
-	<p>link above is an old backup of this site, as such not all aspects shown below can be tested (Email:test@test.com, Password:test99</p>
+	<p>The link above is a live version of an old backup of this site, as such not all aspects shown below can be tested (Email:test@test.com, Password:test99)</p>
 </div>
 <div class="row">
 	<hr>